Fast-starting New Zealand seal 35-20 win over South Africa

 Springboks flanker Kwagga Smith grabbed the visitors' third try just before the final whistle.

+"You can't start like that.
+You can't give away so many penalties and errors," he added.

+"I am proud of the way the guys came back in the second half, but we let it slip in the first 20 minutes."

-New Zealand got a flying start to lead 20-3 at half-time as Jordan dazzled.
+New Zealand dominated the opening half to lead 20-3 at the break.

 Mo'unga extended New Zealand's lead with a penalty.